DaveWM/attyc/README.md

 To install run `npm install -g attyc`.
 For help, run `attyc --help`.

 Attyc needs some metadata about your template to work out the types of template variables.
-It expects the first comment in the template to contain an [edn](https://github.com/edn-format/edn) vector of maps containing the keys `:name` (variable name), `:type` (variable type) and optionally `:import` (path to import the type from).
+It expects there to be a comment at the very top of the template, containing an [edn](https://github.com/edn-format/edn) vector of maps containing the keys `:name` (variable name), `:type` (variable type) and optionally `:import` (path to import the type from).
 For example:

 ```html
 <!-- [{:name "ctrl" :type "Controller" :import "./controller"}] -->